srlsrx/mediaSorter/README.md

 - User-friendly interface for easy navigation.
 - Supports common video formats like `.mp4`, `.mkv`, `.avi`, and more.
 - Automatically resizes the app window for better viewing depending on the screen.
-- Preview how the files will be sorted before applying changes.
-- Move the video files (they are not duplicated).
-- Open the destination folder after sorting.
-- Mark files as “Modified” if you adjust the information manually.
-- User-friendly interface for easy navigation.
-- Supports common video formats like `.mp4`, `.mkv`, `.avi`, and more.
-- Automatically resizes the app window for better viewing depending on the screen.

 ## 🛠️ Tech Stack